TessaVos/TessaVos/README.md

 ## 👋 Introduction

-Hi guys, I'm **Tessa Vos**.
+Hi, I'm **Tessa Vos**.
 I am a software developer from the Netherlands.
 I have special interest in AI and game development.
 Feel free to contact me if you have same interests or some questions!

 ## 💡 Highlighted GitHub projects
 - [**Wase Engine**](https://github.com/Wase-Engine): An open source 2D game engine written in C++.